Roomba 980 Review

 How does the Roomba 980 navigate?

-The 980 will traverse in what iRobot terms “neat rows” – straight back and forth patterns like a Neato and Roborock.
+The 980 will traverse in what iRobot terms “neat rows” – straight back-and-forth patterns like a Neato and Roborock.

 iAdapt 2.0

-iRobot calls this technology iAdapt 2.0.
-It’s a fancy term for VSLAM or Visual Simultaneous Localization and Mapping. iAdapt 2.0 draws maps internally based on snapshots from the camera.
-It also helps it remember where it’s at, so it doesn’t clean areas already covered.
+iAdapt 2.0 draws maps internally based on snapshots from the camera.
+It also helps it remember where it’s at, so it doesn’t go into vacuumed areas.

-However, version 2.0 doesn’t have the map saving capability of version 3.0 found in the newer I6, I7, and S9.
+However, version 2.0 doesn’t have the map-saving capability of version 3.0 found in the newer I6, I7, and S9.

-Since it can’t save maps, users won’t have access to containment features like keep out zones.
+Since it can’t save maps, users won’t have access to containment features like keep-out zones.

 Consumers will not see the live map when the robot is running.
-Only after the run is the map accessible by tapping on the history menu.
+Only after the run is the map accessible by tapping the history menu.

 Will the Roomba 980 scuff furniture?